panchul/workspace/doc/Career.md

 A lot of material written by this Medium writer is great: https://lnkd.in/d_4yxAA7

-Memorize Jeff Dean’s latency numbers: https://lnkd.in/dq42yWsa
+Memorize Jeff Dean's latency numbers: https://lnkd.in/dq42yWsa

 If you have time, read DDIA: https://dataintensive.net